zerotwooneone/percolator/source/Percolator.Application/README.md

 ## Guiding Principles

 - **Orchestration, Not Logic**: The primary role of this layer is to orchestrate.
-It coordinates the domain objects from `Percolator.Messaging`, `Percolator.Identity`, etc., to perform tasks.
+It coordinates the domain objects from `Percolator.Cryptography`, `Percolator.Identity`, etc., to perform tasks.
 It should contain minimal business logic itself; all business rules are delegated to the domain models.
-- **Use Case Driven**: The services defined here (e.g., `IMessageService`, `IConversationService`) represent the concrete use cases and features of the application.
+- **Use Case Driven**: The services defined here (e.g., `DirectSessionManager`) represent the concrete use cases and features of the application.
 - **Thin Services**: Application services should be kept "thin," acting as a facade over the rich domain models.

+## Security Posture

+This application layer is a hardened security boundary designed to protect the underlying domain logic.
+It implements several key security controls:

+- **Secure Session Establishment**: The primary network entry point, `PercolatorMessageService`, enforces a strict security model for session creation.
+It generates a new, random, and unique `PeerId` for every incoming session request, preventing session collision and hijacking attacks where a malicious client could attempt to control its identifier.
+- **Resilience to Race Conditions**: The `DirectSessionManager` implements a per-conversation locking mechanism (`SemaphoreSlim`) to serialize message processing.
+This prevents race conditions where concurrent messages could corrupt the Double Ratchet state, ensuring session integrity and preventing denial-of-service attacks.
+- **Input Validation**: All incoming requests are rigorously validated before being passed to domain services.
+This includes enforcing rate limits to protect against resource exhaustion attacks.

 ## Key Responsibilities

-1.  **Public API Implementation**: This project contains the implementations of the public-facing gRPC services (e.g., `MessagingGrpcService`).
-These services receive requests from the network, pass the encrypted data to the cryptography domain, and then hand the decrypted payload to the internal dispatcher.
+1.  **gRPC Service Implementation**: This project contains `PercolatorMessageService`, the implementation of the public-facing gRPC transport service.
+It serves as the primary entry point for all remote communication.
+It is responsible for receiving requests, orchestrating the X3DH handshake via `X3DHOrchestrator`, and establishing secure sessions with `DirectSessionManager`.

-2.  **Internal Message Dispatching**: A core component of this layer is the `InternalMessageMediator`.
-This service implements the Mediator pattern to act as an in-memory message bus.
-It inspects decrypted message envelopes and routes them to the correct, registered handler for processing (e.g., routing a `TextMessage` to the `TextMessageHandler`).
+2.  **Session and Message Management**: It manages the lifecycle of cryptographic sessions (`DirectSessionManager`) and handles the routing and processing of decrypted messages.

 3.  **Dependency Injection**: This layer is responsible for wiring up all the application's components—services, repositories, and domain models—in the dependency injection container.

 ## Boundaries

 - **Entry Point**: It serves as the main entry point for external requests into the system's core logic.
-- **Dependencies**: It depends on the various Domain Libraries (`Percolator.Messaging`, `Percolator.Cryptography`, etc.) and the `Percolator.Contracts` project.
+- **Dependencies**: It depends on the various Domain Libraries (`Percolator.Cryptography`, `Percolator.Identity`, etc.) and the `Percolator.Contracts` project.
 It is the central hub that connects all other pieces of the system.

 ## Platform Dependencies